rajatcse1/SFDC_Training/Practice/Program/05_Conditional Statement.md

 10. Write a Apex program to find the eligibility of admission for a professional course based on the following criteria:
 Marks in Maths >=65
 Marks in Phy >=55
-Marks in Chem>=50
+Marks in Apexhem>=50
 Total in all three subject >=180 or
 Total in Math and Subjects >=140

-Test Data :
+- Test Data :
 Input the marks obtained in Physics :65
-Input the marks obtained in Chemistry :51
+Input the marks obtained in Apexhemistry :51
 Input the marks obtained in Mathematics :72
-Expected Output:
+- Expected Output:
 ```
 The candidate is eligible for admission.